FelixOnline/v2/content/articles/2012-11-15-all-around-the-world-elections.md

 subtitle: >
   Marie-Laure Hicks keeps you up to speed with the elections from anywhere but the US
 date: "2012-11-15 22:11:01 +0000"

 # Attributes from Felix Online V1
 id: "2910"
 old_path: /politics/2910/all-around-the-world-elections
 aliases:
  - /politics/2910/all-around-the-world-elections
+imported: true
+comments:
+ - We should all be so gauetfrl that we can get advice from a drunken teenage professor that just found the key to his mothers liquor cabinetI truly believe that you ARE a comedianId recommend that you continue playing Risk or Stratego with your  lil buddiesGetting the fuck out of Barrie would also do you good

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true